What is building maintenance?

 A building maintenance department handles all the systems, repairs, and ongoing tasks to keep a facility running each and every day.
 Often, other employees of the business take much of the maintenance team’s work for granted.
 They simply expect that the building will be kept clean, the snow will be removed in the winter, and the air conditioning will be on in the heat of the summer.

-An apartment complex is one example of a business that has varying building maintenance needs.
+An apartment complex is one example of a business that has varying needs.
 Management requires regular lawn and landscape care of the property as well as cleaning and repairing units as residents move in and out.
 Residents themselves initiate work orders with appliance repair requests or pest control problems.
 Common areas also require cleaning.

 Organizations that use building maintenance